 - Key is required.
 Value is optional.

-- You can attach up to 20 labels to each resource.
-If you attach more than 20 labels to a resource, all labels become invalid.
-You must detach unused labels for the remaining labels to take effect.
+- If you add more than 20 labels to a resource, all labels become invalid.
+You must remove excess labels for the remaining labels to take effect.

 - Click Next:Component Configurations to configure components.

 Parameter Description CloudMonitor Agent Select whether to install the CloudMonitor agent.
 If you select Install the CloudMonitor Agent on ECS Nodes, you can view monitoring data about the nodes in the CloudMonitor console.
 Log Service